 Since the much-anticipated release of the new £10 note, Twitter has been filled with people posting pictures of their very first Jane Austen bill.
 Why does this feel like such a historic moment?
 Firstly, there is a sense of triumph for a beloved national hero being acknowledged in this ubiquitous way, and second, the excitement that we are face-to-face with Jane Austen herself.
 However, the image on our banknote is not a faithful representation of the writer’s features.
 It is taken from a flattering engraving of her in a Victorian frontispiece, which was adapted from an earlier, more realistic depiction of Jane sketched by her sister Cassandra.
-‘Which Jane Austen?’ at the Weston Library challenges politer public images of Jane Austen and unravels a rebellious portrait of the author that goes deeper than surface appearances.
+‘Which Jane Austen?’ at the Weston Library challenges polite public images of Jane Austen and unravels a rebellious portrait of the author that goes deeper than surface appearance.